Saturday, October 29, 2016

 Stobborn Root Beer (#52 tested rated 4.5 out of 12)

-To spread its tagline, "IT'S GOOD TO BE STUBBORN™," the brand has partnered with Robert Kirkman, the creator and executive producer of "The Walking Dead," "Outcast," and Skybound Entertainment to bring a new campaign to life.
+To promote its slogan, “IT’S GOOD TO BE STUBBORN™,” the brand has collaborated with Robert Kirkman, the creator and executive producer of “The Walking Dead,” “Outcast,” and Skybound Entertainment, to launch a new campaign.

-STUBBORN root beer is made with Fair Trade Certified Cane Sugar and Stevia.
-Therefore, it is a lower-calorie beverage at 100 calories.
-It is made with natural flavors and without High Fructose Corn Syrup (HFCS), artificial sweeteners, or Azo Dyes.
+STUBBORN root beer is crafted using Fair Trade Certified Cane Sugar and Stevia, resulting in a lower-calorie beverage with 100 calories.
+It incorporates natural flavors and omits High Fructose Corn Syrup (HFCS), artificial sweeteners, and Azo Dyes.

 Ingredients: Carbonated Water, Sugar, Caramel Color, Natural Flavor, Sodium Benzoate (Preserves Freshness), Phosphoric Acid, Purified Stevia Leaf Extract, Citric Acid, Calcium Disodium Edta (To Protect Flavor)